-We can all agree that B2B marketing success ultimately hinges on qualified leads that result in revenue.
-This is true whether you’re promoting a SaaS recurring revenue model, or a one-time IT hardware purchase.
+B2B marketing success hinges on qualified leads that result in revenue.
+This is true whether you’re promoting an SaaS recurring revenue model or one-time IT hardware purchase.

 This does not mean, however, that B2B success metrics should only be defined by qualified leads and revenue.
 On the contrary, the most actionable data can be found when metrics align with each unique stage of the often complex B2B conversion funnel.

-These metrics could be anything from impressions or video views for top-funnel brand awareness, to sales qualified leads towards the bottom of the funnel.
-What is important to recognize is that not all leads are qualified the moment they enter your site, but over time a variety of touch points and interactions can turn them from an engaged prospect to a sales qualified lead.
+These metrics could be anything from impressions or video views for top-funnel brand awareness to sales-qualified leads toward the bottom of the funnel.
+What is important to recognize is that not all leads are qualified the moment they enter your site, but over time a variety of touch points and interactions can turn a site visitor from an engaged prospect to a sales qualified lead.
 This is why it is critical to accurately define the path a prospect travels as they become a customer.

 MELs live at the top of any B2B organization’s conversion funnel.
-They’re defined as being a form submit or touch that has not fit the criteria of being qualified yet.
+They’re defined as being a form submit or touch that has not yet fit the criteria of being qualified.

 Typically, prospects that fall into the MEL category are those that have submitted only a small piece of information or converted on a piece of content that is mapped to the top of the funnel.
 In general, the form submit or touch associated with the MEL is lacking the information necessary to qualify the lead.
-This does not mean a MEL cannot become qualified though – it simply has yet to happen.
+This does not mean a MEL cannot become qualified — it simply hasn’t happened yet.

 Within the MEL category, there are two sub-audiences:

-In general, MELs are the largest pool of potential customers because of the content; the content they consume and where that content fits in the larger sales funnel should reflect this.
-The goal with MELs is to help guide them down the funnel with appropriate pieces of content marketing and promotion to turn them into Marketing Qualified Leads.
+In general, MELs are the largest pool of potential customers, and the content they consume and where that content fits in the larger sales funnel should reflect this.
+The goal for MELs is to guide them down the funnel with appropriate pieces of content marketing to convert them into Marketing Qualified Leads, or MQLs.

 Social retargeting based on email addresses and onsite interactions, such as a demo request form submit, are excellent targeting methods to use in nurturing a lead into a closed deal.
-This is especially true when assets such as case studies, new product features, or a blog post about a recent award that was won are available.
-Promoting these materials through social advertising and retargeting work in tandem with the more business-focused conversations being had with the sales team to effectively shorten the sales cycle and close the deal when it’s down to you and a competitor.
+This is especially true when assets such as case studies, new product features or blog posts about recent awards are available.
+Promoting these materials through social advertising and retargeting work in tandem with the more business-focused sales conversations to effectively shorten the sales cycle and close the deal when it’s down to you and a competitor.